VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/extensions/adding-azure-as-sso-provider.md

     ![Enable-token](media/enable-token.png)

-### Configure Virto Commerce Platform to Use Azure AD Authentication
+### Configure Virto Commerce Platform to use Azure AD Authentication

 To configure Virto Commerce Platform to use Azure AD authentication: